trungdq88/plain-react/README.md

 # About
-My favorite boilerplate for React/Redux to create static web app.
+My favorite boilerplate to create static web app with React.

 # Initial dev setup
 Make sure you have NodeJS v4.1.1 or above.